-838 Ewen Avenue, a City-owned site, has been identified for consideration as a modular supportive housing project.
-The proposal is for self-contained modular homes with supports for women who have experienced homelessness or are at risk of homelessness.
-The housing would ease some of the pressure on existing shelter spaces for women, including senior women (age 55+) who are increasingly finding themselves homeless for the first time due to high housing costs.
+838 Ewen Avenue, a City-owned site, has been approved for a modular supportive housing project.
+The development will include self-contained modular homes with supports for women who have experienced homelessness or are at risk of homelessness.
+The housing will ease some of the pressure on existing shelter spaces for women, including senior women (age 55+) who are increasingly finding themselves homeless for the first time due to high housing costs.
 Approximately one-third of the people in New Westminster who are homeless are women.

 Where is 838 Ewen Avenue?